Thomas R. Carter, President

-Dr. JB Dyas, Vice President, Education and Curriculum Development
+Dr. JB Dyas, Vice President of Education and Curriculum Development

 Bassist JB Dyas has been involved in jazz education for the past three decades.
 Formerly the director of jazz studies at New World School of the Arts and executive director of the Brubeck Institute, Dyas currently oversees the Institute’s education and outreach programs.
 He also serves as project director for the Institute’s Jazz in America initiative, one of the most significant and wide-reaching jazz education programs in the world.
 Throughout his career, Dyas has performed across the country, taught students at every level, directed large and small ensembles, developed and implemented new jazz curricula, and written for national music publications.
 He has presented numerous jazz clinics, teacher training seminars, and other jazz education events nationwide with such artists as Dave Brubeck and Herbie Hancock, and is a recipient of the DownBeat Achievement Award for Jazz Education.
 Dyas received his master’s degree in jazz pedagogy from the University of Miami and his PhD in music education from Indiana University.

 Daniel Seeff, West Coast Director

 Daniel Seeff is the program director of the Herbie Hancock Institute of Jazz Performance at The UCLA Herb Alpert School of Music.
 He also directs the Institute’s Los Angeles public school outreach programming, including Jazz in the Classroom and BeBop to Hip-Hop, and serves as an associate producer of the Institute’s annual International Jazz Competition.
 Seeff coordinated the Institute’s summer jazz colony for six years and has produced dozens of Institute educational concerts in Los Angeles.
 He is the host and producer of the hip-hop and jazz radio show ExcursionsRadio on KJazz in Los Angeles.
 Seeff is also a bassist and guitarist who has toured internationally and performed on many major label albums with artists such as Eminem, Jay-Z, Drake, Kendrick Lamar, and Cypress Hill.
 He co-wrote and played bass on the number 6 Billboard hit song “The Man” by Aloe Blacc and wrote music for and played on Grammy-nominated albums by Anderson .Paak, Ledisi, and the soundtrack to the Oscar-winning animated feature film Spider-Man: Into the Spider-Verse.